How To Wholesale Real Estate In Texas: Step-By-Step (2024)Jan 16, 2024

 The beauty of doing wholesale real estate is that—unlike other types of real estate investment—you can get started with very little capital.
 That’s because you don’t have to purchase the property, so you aren’t putting large amounts of money at risk like you are with a different type of investing, like flipping houses.

 That’s not to say you can just dive in without a penny in your pocket and no game plan or mentor, yet expect to be successful.
 But, because you serve as the middleman, your financial risk is very low as long as you have a strategy that helps you connect the right buyer with the right property.

-Following a step-by-step process will allow you to grow your business over time, making money from selling property you never owned.
-You’ll find the rather than 30 to 45 days or more to wait for a closing, as with many real estate transactions, you’ve got deals that close within days—even hours—of going under contract.
+Following a step-by-step process will allow you to grow your business over time, making money from selling a property you never owned.
+You’ll find that rather than 30 to 45 days or more to wait for a closing, as with many real estate transactions, you’ve got deals that close within days—even hours—of going under contract.